JRascall/Flex/README.md

     }
 }
 ```
-Match the columns to the database columns and make sure your priamry key is marked with "Primary:ture".
+Match the columns to the database columns and make sure your priamry key is marked with "Primary:true".

 ### Query data - Example query a user
 ```javascript